manavmax/MediaMinds/README.md

 🔧 Tools & Technologies

-DataStax Astra DB: A cloud-native database for scalable data storage and fast querying.
+1. Database:- DataStax Astra DB: A cloud-native database for scalable data storage and fast querying.
 We use it to store and manage social media engagement data.

-Langflow: A powerful tool to create intelligent workflows that can interact with GPT models.
+2. Workflow:- Langflow: A powerful tool to create intelligent workflows that can interact with GPT models.
 In this project, Langflow is used to process the data and generate insights.

-Python: The core language for implementing workflows and interacting with the database.
+3. Backend:- Python: The core language for implementing workflows and interacting with the database.

+4. Frontend:- Html, Next.js, Css, Tailwind, Javascript

+5. Deployment:- Vercel
 ---

 🚀 Features